andrew/ultimate-awesome/README.md

 - [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.
 - [awesome-browser-extensions-and-apps](https://github.com/vitalets/awesome-browser-extensions-and-apps) - :zap:A curated list of awesome resources for building browser extensions and apps.
 - [awesome-asynchronous-federated-learning](https://github.com/yyyanbj/awesome-asynchronous-federated-learning) - 📦 Collect some Asynchronous Federated Learning papers.
+- [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
+- [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
+Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [awesome-cryptopunks-bubble](https://github.com/cryptopunksnotdead/awesome-cryptopunks-bubble) - Awesome Matt & John's® Punks Bubble (Anno 2021) - Modern 24x24 Pixel Crypto Art on the Blockchain since 2017 - 10 000 Unique Collectible Characters Generated Algorithmically ++ Bonus: Inside the Matt & John's® CryptoPunksMarket Contract Service And More.
 - [awesome-dbos](https://github.com/dbos-inc/awesome-dbos) - A curated list of awesome DBOS resources 😎.
 - [awesome-kustomize](https://github.com/DevOpsHiveHQ/awesome-kustomize) - A curated and collaborative list of awesome Kustomize resources.